karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 Service: (create, replace, delete, describe, explain, edit, apply,
 ---------------------------------------------------------------------------------

-In Kubernetes, a Service is a method for exposing the application running on one or more Pods.
-Services offer a stable endpoint by grouping pods based on labels and facilitating load balancing and automatic discovery of pods, ensuring the application is available for access. for each servcie in k8s given a IP address, so its  also has its own IP address.
+In Kubernetes, a Service is a method for exposing an application running on one or more Pods.
+Services offer a stable endpoint by grouping pods based on labels and facilitating load balancing and automatic discovery of pods, ensuring the application is available for access. for each servcie in k8s an IP is allocated to it.
 The set of Pods targeted by a Service is usually determined by a selector that you define in POD definition as labels.

     Publishing Services K8s services to external network is exposed in 3 ways

         1).
 Cluster-IP (Default) --> Service only reachable within the cluster 2).
 NodePort --> Exposes the Service on each Node's static port. port range 30000 - 32767 3).
 LoadBalancer --> Exposes the Service externally using a cloud provider's load balancer.

-example: suppose you have a set of Pods that each POD listen on TCP port 9376 and are labelled as app=MyApp.
-You can define a Service to publish that TCP listener
+ 	$ kubectl create service nodeport my-service --node-port 31200 --tcp 5432:80 		--> Nodeport service creation

-service-nodeport.yml
+NodePort: service-nodeport.yml
 --------------------------------
 ```
 apiVersion: v1